marieBvr/TEs_genes_relationship_pipeline/README.md

 ```
 Each .r script will give you a new output file (counter) as well as a graph.
 The title and small explication in the file will help to understand better.

-Please note that, the graph's legend will also need to be change according to the file and abricot species.
+Please note that the graph's legend will also need to be change according to the file and abricot species.

 # Contribution
 This programme has been developped by [Caroline Meguerditchian](caroline.meguerditchian@etu.u-bordeaux.fr) and [Ayse Ergun](aergun@u-bordeaux.fr)